-Students who will graduate within the next four months or who have graduated within the last year with no prior RN experience are eligible to apply to our Spring Nurse Residency Cohort.
+Students who will graduate within the next four months or who have graduated within the last year with no prior RN experience are eligible to apply to our Fall Nurse Residency Cohort.

-We offer a 12-month Nurse Residency Program and a Nurse Residency Transition Program that educates and supports new graduate nurses, offering professional development and help with work/life balance.
+We offer a 12-month Nurse Residency Program, accredited by the Commission on Collegiate Nursing Education (2013-2018), and a Nurse Residency Transition Program that educates and supports new graduate nurses, offering professional development and help with work/life balance.
 Participants network with expert nurses from both the hospital and the UI College of Nursing.
 We are part of the the University HealthSystem Consortium and the American Association of Colleges of Nursing NRP program.
 Lectures, discussions, and hands-on learning experiences include:

 - Evidence-Based Practice